Picture Gallery

 Photo

 The new Cylinder Stripping Room, 1970.
-This was where the cylinders had their engraved copper skin removed after the print run was completed, then had their surface readied for a new skin.
+This was where the cylinders had their engraved copper skin removed after the print run was completed, so that the surface could be readied for a new skin.
 The Gravure Machine Room was to the left of the far entrance in this photo, the Process Block to the right.
-A passageway on the other side of the right-hand wall ran under the railway line to the Letterpress and Typesetting departments in the new South Extension, and also to the car park.
+A passageway on the other side of the right-hand wall ran under the railway line to the Letterpress and Composition departments in the new South Extension, and also to the car park.
 (Photo and information courtesy of Tony Hind)

 Photo